 As tough as my rehab was, going home was by far the toughest war I had ever faced.
 The physical challenges were overwhelming, but the mental and emotional obstacles were even worse.
 I went through all the stages of grief, as well as dealing with loss of dignity, invasion of personal space, loss of control, loneliness, regret, and pity.
 Fighting and defeating these battles took the greatest amount of strength and faith I could muster.

 I am now four years post injury.
 What slowly and gradually turned my life around was reaching out to my peers and being active in the SCI community.
 When I realized that I could still give and serve, I regained my purpose and meaning in life.
 Among the many advisory boards and projects that I am involved with right now, my greatest fulfillment comes from being a peer support volunteer at SCIO.
 I surely hope that my story and resilience will inspire many to never give up and to fight courageously in their own battle.

 Sometimes I still think about the magnificent stars on the night when I lied on that beach.
 It was the dark sky that made their twinkles shine so bright.

-In addition to currently being a SCIO Board Director, Chris is a volunteer with UHN’s Patient Partner Program doing whatever he can to help bring his message of patient support and awareness.
+In addition to his work as a SCIO Peer Support Volunteer, Chris is a volunteer with UHN’s Patient Partner Program doing whatever he can to help bring his message of patient support and awareness.
 He is collaborating as a member of the Fitness Centre Refresh Steering Committee at Toronto Rehab-Lyndhurst Centre working towards integrating patients back into the community.
 Chris holds a bachelor’s degree in Theology and has three children.